(this page was last updated in August 2021)

 Creating images that deepen my questioning about existence has become a powerful way to position myself in the world and start a more sensitive dialogue with others.
 Through photographs and their multiple symbolisms that mix with the unconscious, I attempt to map through poetics what sounds intangible to me in my everyday activity.
 These relations between images and thoughts have expanded and become a safe refuge as they free me from the apprehensions that guide the perception of finitude.

-Ilan Kelson (Rio de Janeiro, 1952) graduated in Economics after interrupting the Faculty of Literature that he did in parallel.
-Years later he realized that he should have studied architecture.
+Ilan Kelson (Rio de Janeiro, 1952) graduated in Economics after interrupting his bachelor’s studies in Literature, course in which he was enrolled at the same time.
+Years later he realized that he should have studied Architecture.
 In 1976, he moved to Paris where he worked as a reporter.
 Then he spent two decades living in the United States and now he lives in London.
-This changing nature of Ilan Kelson of being and living in different places also led him to become interested in photography when he was 17 years old.
+This changing nature of Ilan Kelson, of being and living in different places, also led him to become interested in photography when he was 17 years old.

 During his time in New York, while working in the financial market, he took several courses at the International Center of Photography (ICP).
 Photographing unpretentiously for 50 years, at a certain moment he started to organize his collection, and then he realized it was an important source for reflections on his existentialist nature.

 “I am enslaved by the aesthetics that acts as a way to organize my mind.
 Photography has always been for me a need to silence.
 That was the way I found to contain the world through images,” he says.

 Over the past three years, the photographer has systematically supervised his work with the curator Eder Chiodetto and, since the beginning of the pandemic, Ilan has taken the Fotografia: Curadoria, Edição e Repertório course taught by Eder Chiodetto.